 I even worked from here, and found the wifi to be reliable for video calls and everything else I need to do.
 A pleasant surprise in a beach community!

-The roof terrace is great and yoga classes are often offered here.
+The roof terrace is great and the views are stunning.

 **If you haven’t used Airbnb before, you can save $40 on your first trip by using this link.